AltGr/opam-wiki/Packaging.md

 You should adapt this to the required commands to build your package, and each line contains the shell commands corresponding to a `string list`.
-Note that `make` is a special variable which will be automatically translated to either `make` on linux and OSX or `gmake' on BSD systems.
+Note that `make` is a special variable which will be automatically translated to either `make` on linux and OSX or `gmake` on BSD systems.

 The `remove` field follows the same syntax as the `build` field.
 The